SCI Regranting Scheme to EU members in 202525

 Key impact and results

-The project increased participants motivations to adopt a more sustainable lifestyle by increasing their knowledge and awareness on the impact of consumer choices, responsible consumption, alternative consumption models and circular economy principles.
+The project increased participants’ motivation to adopt a more sustainable lifestyle by increasing their knowledge and awareness on the impact of consumer choices, responsible consumption, alternative consumption models and circular economy principles.
 It also increased competences of educators and strengthened SCI Poland’s positions within the local sustainability ecosystem.
 The project helped to establish new connections with educators, strengthened collaboration with external moderators, reinforced local networks, strengthened community cohesion and social inclusion and facilitated exchange.
-The creation of 9 high quality and engaging educational materials on sustainable and circular lifestyles on SCIs website spread information on the project to the public and served as inspiration for future activities.
+The creation of 9 high quality and engaging educational materials on sustainable and circular lifestyles, available on SCI Poland’s website, spread information about the project to the public and served as inspiration for future activities.

 Direct beneficiaries